 - Once Universal Credit is fully rolled out, any existing claimants that no longer meet the eligibility criteria at that point (because they are earning above the threshold or are no longer a recipient of Universal Credit) will continue to receive free school meals until the end of their current phase of education (i.e. primary or secondary)

-Should you have any enquiries relating to Free School Meals, please contact: The School Office (firstname.lastname@example.org).
-The application form for Free School Meals can be downloaded from this page.
+Should you have any enquiries relating to Free School Meals, please email firstname.lastname@example.org.